Treat your handcrafted jewelry with care.

 A Thick layer of 14 Karat Gold plated over a brass base.
 You can clean gold plated jewelry by washing the jewelry in warm soapy water.
 Use lukewarm water (not hot as it can crack some stones) and a couple of drops of non-film leaving dish soap (not antibacterial).
 Use a soft toothbrush to get into tight places.
 Rinse and dry with a soft polishing cloth immediately to avoid mineral residue from the water.
 Do not use a polishing cloth as it may take off small amounts of gold.

 Gold doesn’t tarnish, but it can be dirtied or dulled by the oils in your skin, body lotion, makeup or other substances.
 There are lots of products out there that promise to clean gold, but you can do it easily with mild detergent and a soft cloth.

 Mix a squeeze of mild dish detergent with warm water in a bowl.
 Put the gold item into the soap mixture and let sit for a few minutes.
 Use a soft toothbrush to gently scrub the jewelry.
 Remove item from soapy water, rinse it and dry thoroughly with a soft polishing cloth.Gemstone Care

 Never remove rings by pulling on the stone.
 Most importantly, store each piece of gemstone jewelry separately so that harder stones don’t scratch softer ones.
 Almost every gemstone is much harder than the metal it is set in.
 Gems can scratch the finish on your gold, silver or platinum if you throw your jewelry in a heap in a drawer or jewelry box.

 Think twice before putting gems in an ultrasonic cleaner.
-Diamonds, rubies and sapphires will be fine but many other gems many not be, in particular emerald, opal, pearls, peridot: when in doubt, leave it out.
+Diamonds, rubies, and sapphires will be fine but many other gems may not be, in particular emerald, opal, pearls, peridot: when in doubt, leave it out.